Japow Hakuba trip information

 Chuo Taxi runs a shuttle which will meet you at the airport and drive you directly to the Motoi Lodge.
 This is the easiest method, but adds a 5-6 hour drive to the end of the flight and makes for a very long day of travel from Canada.

-In 2024 this service was only available as a private taxi with prices in the C$850 range.
-This option is still available and if you have a larger group you are traveling with it may be economical.
+This service is only available as a private taxi with prices in the C$950 range.
+If you have a larger group you are traveling with it may be economical.
 Departure times are tailored to when your flight arrives.

 Click here for info.